What can I recycle in my blue bin?

 To ensure that the contents of your blue bin can be recycled, they have to be clean and dry.

-Contaminated bins can spoil an entire vehicle load so it's important the correct items go in the right bin.
-If your bin has the wrong items in it, a member of the collection team will leave a sticker on the bin asking you to remove them.
+Contaminated bins can spoil the other contents within the recycling vehicle so it is important the correct items go in the right bin.
+If your bin has the wrong items in it, a member of the collection team will leave a sticker/tag on the bin asking you to remove the offending items.

 What if I have a large household?
 Can I have an extra general waste bin?

 Households that have a large number of occupants, or have an occupant(s) who generate large volumes of medical waste, can apply for an assessment to receive a larger bin, subject to them using the existing recycling facilities to the fullest extent.
-Please contact the Customer Care Centre to arrange for an assessment.
+Please complete the online form to arrange an assessment.

 My bin was not emptied on its designated day, what do I do?